 Many Shrimp keepers report that their Amano shrimps hide during the day and only come out during the night.
-Considering that you rarely get to show your relentless Amano shrimp to your friends can sometimes be disappointing.
-So, anyone who is a beginner into keeping Amano shrimp in their tank will ask himself or herself the same question: Are Amano Shrimp Nocturnal?
+Considering that you rarely get to show your relentless amano shrimp to your friends can sometimes be disappointing.
+So, anyone who is a beginner in keeping amano shrimp in their tank will ask himself or herself the same question: Are amano shrimp nocturnal?

 Let’s find out.

 No, amano shrimp aren’t nocturnal as they do not sleep during the day like nocturnal animals.
 They aren’t categorized as diurnal too because they work at night too.
 For a shrimp to be called nocturnal, they should sleep during the day and wake at night.
 However, Amano shrimp doesn’t show such characteristics.

 So, What do Amano Shrimp Do During the Daytime?

 Amano shrimps during the day will hide among the plants and will relentlessly eat the algae present in your tank.
 If there aren’t any algae left, they will eat the decayed plants without harming the healthy ones.
 They are shy creatures and will often hide and graze with whatever is left in the substrate.

 Amano shrimps have to protect themselves from various predators in the wild, so they prefer not to come out during the day.
 So a captive amano shrimp will display the same behavior when you place them with other tank mates.
 You need to be careful with whom your amano shrimp shares the tank.

 Amano shrimp are great at camouflaging with their surroundings.
 Their translucent body helps them to pass by unnoticed whenever there’s a threat around.

 If you have kept a troupe of amano’s in the tank, then you will find them lurking and feeding on algae in a group of 3 or 4.